 Notes from the artist

-The initial idea came about when Greg created a weird bendy synth from my sampled vocals, laying down 8 bars of a bass and drum groove to go underneath.
+The initial idea came about when Greg Martin created a weird bendy synth from my sampled vocals, laying down eight bars of a bass and drum groove to go underneath.
 I thought it was such a vibe!

 Bringing this song to life, I knew I had to think a little out of the box.
-Since there’s so many production elements with atmospheric weight in the record, it was key to hold true to the elements that felt signature to the song.
+Since there are so many production elements with atmospheric weight in the record, it was key to hold true to the elements that felt signature to the song.

-In each chorus, Greg and I built this amorphous moving cloud of vocal layers and guitars.
-So, when harpist Lara Somogyi (aka my secret weapon) and I got together, we reconstructed this feeling to trigger at each chorus through her Boss RC-50 loop pedal.
+In each chorus, we built this amorphous moving cloud of vocal layers and guitars.
+So, when harpist Lara Somogyi (aka my secret weapon) and I got together, we reconstructed this feeling to trigger at each chorus through her Boss RC-5 looper pedal.

-An audience responds so much more to seeing things being hit and played in real time, instead of wondering where a vocal or synth is magically coming from.
-To me, the SPD-SX is a perfect live tool to bring that aspect to life and add texture, harmonic and melodic elements with a live band.
-I’m not a drummer, but as a producer, something I love is chopping audio in my songs like hip hop producers (J Dilla I <3 u) would on MPC’s in the 90’s.
+An audience responds so much more when seeing things being hit and played in real-time, instead of wondering where a vocal or synth is magically coming from.
+To me, the Roland SPD-SX is a perfect live tool to bring that aspect to life and add texture, harmonic, and melodic elements with a live band.
+I’m not a drummer, but as a producer, something I love is chopping audio in my songs like hip-hop producers would on MPCs in the ’90s (J Dilla I love you).